 The Celera 500L and 1000L

 operates on Jet A1 and biodiesel, with the future option for electric.
 The 6 and 12 passenger pusher-prop planes have jet-equivalent speeds of 460 miles per hour, with eight times lower fuel consumption than jets.
-With a flight range twice that of comparably sized craft, the Celera will be able to traverse any city pairing in the US thanks to "laminar flow" body and wing shapes with minimum drag.
+With a flight range twice that of comparably sized craft, the Celera will be able to traverse any city pairing in the US thanks to its "laminar flow" body shape.

 Providing 18 to 25 miles/gal fuel economy, compared to the 2 to 3 miles/gal for a jet aircraft, these small, fast, efficient planes offer six times lower operating costs for smaller direct flights that increase public safety by eliminating the need for crowed airports and waiting lines.

 Creosote-coated ties are a well known carcinogen, yet they remain in wide use in the railroad industry, despite being banned for consumer use.